justlark/notwithout.help/docs/security-whitepaper.md

 Store the parameters for decrypting a **Protected Secret Link Key**.

-This endpoint requires the `admin` role.
+This endpoint requires the `read` or `admin` role.
+However, if a client only has the `read` role, they can only update the encryption parameters for their own **Secret Link**.

 ```
 POST /passwords/:form_id/:client_key_id